overvis/overvis-docs/OPCB/User_Docs/OPCB-221B_Manual/README.md

 ### Power up and the reboot sequence

-After the power-up, OPCB-221B loads the operating system and set up the communication interfaces.
+After the power-up, OPCB-221B loads the operating system and sets up the communication interfaces.
 This can take up to 1 minute.

 With the internet connection provided, OPCB-221B automatically connects to the cloud server, if